Maring Higa AMFT

 You Grieve What Needs to Be Grieved

-There is often real grief in this experience — for the relationship you imagined, for time lost, for the version of yourself you set aside.
-This grief deserves space and witnessing.
+There's often real grief here - for the relationship you imagined, for time spent trying to bridge a gap that nobody named, for the version of yourself that got set aside.
+That grief deserves room.

 04